soliantconsulting/SimpleFM/README.md

 * PHP 5.5+
 * FileMaker Server 12+

-With minimum effort, you could get them to work with PHP 5.0 (requires SimpleXML) and any version of FileMaker server that uses fmresultset.xml grammar, however, backward compatibility is not maintained.
+With minimum effort, you could get them to work with any version of FileMaker server that uses fmresultset.xml grammar, however, backward compatibility is not maintained.

 ## License